keepdream1ng/keepdream1ng/README.md

 Technologies im used to as developer:
 1. .NET C# with Visual Studio.
 2. Git
-3. Skilled enough at HTML, CSS, Javascript to build web apps with ASP.NET and (optionally) Blazor.
+3. HTML, CSS, Javascript to build web apps with ASP.NET and (optionally) Blazor.
-4. Beguiner at SQL.
+4. SQL.
-5. Beguiner at Docker.
+5. Docker.

-I like CLI and widely use vim emulators in dotnet stuff.
 I post updates for projects on my [Linkedin page](https://www.linkedin.com/in/anatolii-ivanov-b8619a253/) and there you can see my civil engineering experience.

 Along with learning web developement with Skillfactory I started building my "developer oriented" [website](https://keepdream1ng.github.io/keepdream1ng/).